ciphercurve/diseq/README.md

 # Merkle Proofs
 Whenever a Block is stored, all messages in that block are inserted into the custom [Merkle Patricia Trie](https://github.com/jonas089/jonas089-trie).
 For every individual message in the trie a merkle proof can be obtained.
 See an example for this [here](https://github.com/jonas089/distributed-sequencer/blob/master/tests/api.rs).

+# Vision and Milestones
+In order for this project to evolve into a practical alternative to other sequencing solutions, shared sequencing must be implemented.
+Currently nodes take turns in submitting sequenced transactions from their pool.
+This is a good start, but not distributed to the degree that we want to achieve.
+Nodes should be modified to synchronize their transaction pool before the block proposal stage, and a commitment over a deterministically established, sequence should be included in the block.

+Once the implementation of said feature has been completed and some of the open issues have been addressed, the sequencer will be ready for use in a decentralized context.
+This could imply introducing a tokenomic model in order for new validators to join the network and perhaps to form an economic incentive for those operating these nodes, or setting up shared instances with partners to run distributed, not decentralized, sequencing infrastructure.

+Currently we do not plan to add a token to the Diseq codebase, but it might become feasible to build a tokenomic model and decentralized sequencer on top of this distributed basis in the future.

 *Copyright [Ciphercurve Gmbh](https://ciphercurve.com), 2025*